anthonywong555/Twilio-SMS-Twitch/README.md

 - [Twilio Sync API Key](https://www.twilio.com/console/sync/project/api-keys)

+### Setup Environment Variables

+1. Rename .env.example to be .env

+2. Replace the `XXX` placeholders with credentials.

 ### Deploy Twilio Serverless Code

 In terminal navigate to the folder ./twilio/serverless and execute the following commands.